10th March 2022

 We speak to them in our language and they listen, they sit, stay, paw and fetch and their faces light up when we tell them we love them.
 It doesn’t happen instantly, either, they learn as they live with us.

-You could adopt a dog in England and take it home to Wales and speak Welsh and in a few months, it would understand your commands, so shouldn’t we take the time to learn our dog’s language?
+You could adopt a dog in England and take it home to Wales and speak Welsh and in a few months, it would understand your commands, so shouldn’t we take the time to learn our dog’s language too?

 A dog’s tail

-People often think there are only two ways to interpret a dog’s tail, with a wagging tail meaning the dog’s happy and if the tail is tucked between the dog’s legs then it must be sad.
-This is definitely not the case.
+People often think there are only two ways to interpret a dog’s tail - with a wagging tail meaning your dog is happy, and a tucked tail meaning that they’re sad.
+This is definitely not the case, and there’s sometimes more to a dog’s tail body language than meets the eye:

 Wagging tail

-When you get home from work your dog probably greets you with a wagging tail because they’re happy to see you but what does it mean if your dog’s tail is wagging but not as fast as usual?
+When you get home from work your dog probably greets you with a wagging tail because they’re happy to see you but what does it mean if your dog’s tail is wagging more slowly?

 Tail tucked between legs

 You might have seen this in your own dog in certain situations or noticed it in other dogs you’ve encountered and have a rough idea as to what it means.
-This is a big indicator that the dog is scared.
+A tail tucked between a dog's legs is a big indicator that the dog is scared.

 Young puppies that have been brought home for the first time might spend the first few days, or weeks, with their tail tucked between their legs as they’re uncertain or feeling quite vulnerable.